-In a brief, three paragraph letter, they wrote “We wish to alert readers to a concerning new observation of vision threatening retinal changes associated with long-term exposure to PPS.
+In Spring 2018, Dr. Neiraj Jain and collages wrote a letter to the editor of the Journal of Urology that stated “We wish to alert readers to a concerning new observation of vision threatening retinal changes associated with long-term exposure to PPS.
 We recently reported our findings of retinal pigmentary changes in six patients undergoing long-term therapy with PPS….Each patient had received a standard dosage of PPS, ranging from 200 to 400 mgs daily, for a median duration of 15.5 years (range 12 to 20) … Examination findings of patients with this condition are suggestive of injury to the retina and the underlying retinal pigment epithelium.
 After extensive investigations, which included molecular testing for hereditary retinal disease, we found these cases to resemble no other retinal disease.”(1)

-Granted, this was an unusual way to communicate with the IC community and thankfully, Moldwin and Nickel responded with concern, stating “It is quite unlikely that urologists treating patients with IC/BPS ever would have made this association…. yet the implications are either frightening if our treatment is causing this condition or instructive if this condition is a previously unknown manifestation of IC/BPS.”(2) They noted that the Emory Eye Center has now identified more cases in their clinic as well as in the clinics of colleagues.
+IC experts Robert Moldwin and Curtis Nickel responded with concern, stating “It is quite unlikely that urologists treating patients with IC/BPS ever would have made this association…. yet the implications are either frightening if our treatment is causing this condition or instructive if this condition is a previously unknown manifestation of IC/BPS.”(2) They noted that the Emory Eye Center had identified additional cases in their clinic as well as in the clinics of colleagues.

-I downloaded that original study (Pigmentary Maculopathy Associated With Chronic Exposure to Pentosan Polysulfate Sodium) to take a closer look at their findings.
-Published in the Journal of Ophthalmology in May 2018, it focused on six women with interstitial cystitis who presented to their clinic between May 2015 and October 2017 with pigmentary maculopathy.(3) A maculopathy is condition which affects the center of the retina, an area associated highly sensitive and accurate vision, such as Age-Related Macular Degeneration.(4) Most of these patients had difficulty reading and difficulty in darkness.
+“Pigmentary Maculopathy Associated With Chronic Exposure to Pentosan Polysulfate Sodium” was published in the Journal of Ophthalmology in May 2018.
+A case series, it focused on six women with interstitial cystitis who presented to their clinic between May 2015 and October 2017 with pigmentary maculopathy.(3) A maculopathy is condition which affects the center of the retina, an area associated highly sensitive and accurate vision, such as Age-Related Macular Degeneration.(4) Most of these patients had difficulty reading and difficulty in darkness.
 Two patients experienced a generalized dimming of their vision as the first symptom.
 Two others had difficulty with near vision.
 One had paracentral scotomas (vision loss) in part of their eye while the other had metamorphopsia (distorted vision where straight lines become wavy).

 All six patients underwent rigorous diagnostic imaging and DNA testing to determine if they had any genes associated with hereditary retinal loss.
 None had a family history of retinal disease nor the discovery of any pathogenic process.
 What they did have in common was the use of pentosan (aka Elmiron®) for long periods of time (a median of 186 months.)
 Five had been treated at a dose of 400mg daily (two of whom reduced their dosage to 200mg daily after 17 years).
 One patient was treated with a 300mg daily dose.
 No other medications were used by more than 2 patients in the study.